How do you learn potty training with Montessori teaching methods?

 Who's behind Montessori pedagogy?

-Pedagogy was invented by Maria Montessori, and aims to support the child's development cycle lby giving him the means to learn on his own.
+The Montessori method was invented by Maria Montessori, and aims to support the child's development cycle by giving him the means to learn on his own.

 Is the Montessori method recognized and effective?

-Montessori can be used for all children, as the method is based on supporting each child's individual rhythm.
+It's possible to use the Montessori method for all children, because it's based on following each child's individual rhythm.
 The speed of learning depends on your baby's motor and psychomotor skills.